Feeling a Bit Backed Up?

 Baking soda can do a great job of neutralizing acid within the stomach and encouraging immediate constipation relief as your body releases gasses.
-Simply add 1 teaspoon of baking soda to a quarter cup of warm water and drink it down to get the job done.
+Simply add 1 teaspoon of baking soda to a quarter cup of warm water and drink it to get the job done.

 18 – Psyllium Husk:

 Psyllium husk is an edible soluble fiber and prebiotic.
 Once it is ingested, it expands, forming a gel-like mass by drawing water in from the colon.
 It then promotes easy, healthy elimination by sweeping waste out of the colon more quickly and efficiently.
-In addition, psyllium husk is known to have positive effects on heart health and cholesterol levels.
-Studies have also shown that psyllium is safe, well-tolerated and improves glycemic control for people with diabetes.
+In addition, the psyllium husk is known to have positive effects on heart health and cholesterol levels.
+Studies have also shown that psyllium is safe, well-tolerated, and improves glycemic control for people with diabetes.
 Unlike stimulant laxatives, psyllium husk is gentle and not addictive.

 19 – Hydrate Hydrate Hydrate

 Water plays a big role in good health and smooth bowel movements.
 So it is important that you have adequate water intake alongside a healthy diet containing good fiber and some of the above solutions.

 - 48 to 64 ounces of water is required daily after any weight loss surgery

 Why Home Remedies Instead of Laxatives or Stool Softeners?